stefan1336/bundrop/README.md

 ### Cart Page

 Here you can see your current order and if you want to you could add, reduce or even remove your orders.
+Everything costs 10 $ because our collaboration partners want everyone to be able to afford to eat hamburgers..
+For every single order made, Elon Musk kick in an extra $90 as a generous donation to Newtons Yrkeshögskola

 ### Check Out Page